-The UK has now left the institutions of the European Union.
+The UK has now left the institutions of the European Union and is now in a period of transition until 31 December 2020 whereby European Union law and regulations will continue to apply as though the UK were still a member state.
 For the purposes of the academic component of Bar training, the Law of the European Union will continue as one of the foundation subjects for the foreseeable future.
 Should this position change, we will update this Manual and communicate our position more widely.